coderabbitai/ai-pr-reviewer/README.md

 ## Examples
-Some of the reviews done by pr-reviewer
+Some of the reviews done by ai-pr-reviewer

 ![PR Summary](./docs/images/openai-pr-summary.png)